krivenko/som/doc/about.rst

 Authors
 =======

-This analytical continuation program has been written by Igor Krivenko.
+This analytical continuation program is written by Igor Krivenko (`accompanying paper <https://arxiv.org/abs/1808.00603>`_).

 It is based on a method devised by Andrey S. Mishchenko and coauthors.